CAROL NACKENOFF, Professor

 Courses in comparative and international politics include: Latin American Politics, China and the World, Defense Policy, American Foreign Policy, The Causes of War, Globalization, International Political Economy, and others.

 Courses in political theory include: Practical Wisdom, Ancient Political Thought, Modern Political Thought, Democratic Theory and Practice (POLS 019), and others.
 Only POLS 011, 012, 100 or 101 will satisfy the distribution requirement for theory in the department.

-Course majors may take one directed reading within the department for credit with approval from the department chair.
-No more than two directed readings may be taken within the department for credit and all directed readings must be approved by the chair.
+Majors and minors may take one directed reading within the department for credit with approval from the department chair.

 Political theory requirement

-At least one course in ancient or modern political theory is required of all majors.
+At least one course in ancient or modern political theory is required of all majorsand minors.
 This requirement can be met by enrollment in either one course or one honors seminar, listed below.
-It is strongly recommended that all majors complete this requirement no later than their junior year.
+It is strongly recommended that all majors and mninors complete this requirement no later than their junior year.

 Eligible courses are:

 - POLS 011.
 Ancient Political Thought

 - POLS 101.
 Modern Political Theory

 Only ancient or modern political theory, either the course or the seminar, count as fulfilling the political theory requirement.
 Courses taken abroad or outside of Swarthmore are not considered the equivalent of these courses.
 This requirement must be met at Swarthmore, in the Political Science Department.